amacgregor/allanmacgregor/src/pages/articles/2013-07-27-first-steps-on-hhvm/index.md

 ---
-title: "First steps on HHVM "
+title: 'First steps on HHVM '
-date: "2013-07-27"
+date: '2013-07-27'
 draft: false
-path: "/posts/first-steps-on-hhvm"
+path: '/posts/first-steps-on-hhvm'
 layout: post
-category: "Programming"
+category: 'Programming'
 tags:
-    - "HHVM"
+  - 'HHVM'
-    - "Programming"
+  - 'Programming'
-    - "PHP"
+  - 'PHP'
-    - "Vagrant"
+  - 'Vagrant'
-description: "Currently a few applications are fully supported like wordpress and drupal; more complex applications like Magento are still not 100% with HHVM due to bugs in the HHVM implementation."
+description: 'Currently a few applications are fully supported like wordpress and drupal; more complex applications like Magento are still not 100% with HHVM due to bugs in the HHVM implementation.'
 ---

 On a previous post [Introduction to HHVM](https://coderoncode.com/2013/07/24/introduction-hhvm.html) we went over [**HHVM**](https://www.hhvm.com/blog/)'s history and the potential of running our **PHP** applications on top of it.
 Currently a few applications are fully supported like wordpress and drupal; more complex applications like [**Magento**](https://www.magentocommerce.com/) are still not 100% with HHVM due to bugs in the HHVM implementation.

 The first thing that we need to in order to start developing with HHVM is to setup a proper environment, for this case we are going to use a Vagrant Box.